remap/ndnrtc/docker/README.md

 				ndnrtc-client
 ```

 Image’s entry point is `run.sh` script.
-This script starts NFD in the background and then starts `ndnrtc-client` with sample producer configuration (sample-producer.cfg) in the foreground.
+This script starts NFD in the background and then starts `ndnrtc-client` with sample producer configuration ([sample-producer.cfg](../cpp/tests/sample-producer.cfg)) in the foreground.

 Image configured to store all generated files into container’s `tmp` folder.
 If you want to inspect any of those files, mount container’s `tmp` folder into a folder in your host machine.
-The command below mounts container’s `tmp` into `container-tmp` folder on the host machine:
+The command above mounts container’s `tmp` into `container-tmp` folder on the host machine.

-You can provide environment variables, most of them are passed as arguments for `ndnrtc-client`.
-For a list of available variables, inspect Dockerfile’s `ENV` entries.
+You can provide environment variables, most of them are passed as arguments for `ndnrtc-client` (more information on command-line arguments can be found [here](../cpp/client#command-line-arguments).
+For a list of available variables, inspect [Dockerfile’s `ENV` entries](Dockerfile#L63).

 ### Start consumer
-For consumer container to successfully fetch data from producer container, first it needs to register NFD routes.
+For consumer container to successfully fetch data from the producer container, first it needs to register NFD routes.
 Thus, it’s a two step process.

 1. Start NFD and register route(s) towards producer container:
 ```